 The world would end after 31.
 December 1999 because of machines going berserk.

 We were on the cusp of a robot apocalypse.
 Civilisation was going to collapse!

 The film therefore owes as much of its success to good timing as it does to its ability in “taking complex philosophical ideas and presenting them in ways palatable for impressionable minds”.
-Sure, the concept of humanity consisting of individual souls confined to brains in a vat of meat suffering from a collective illusion is not a new one — but this film succeeded in bringing these ideas into a digital realm.
+Sure, the concept of humanity consisting of individual souls confined to brains in a vat of meat suffering from a collective illusion is not a new one — but this film succeeded in making these ideas palatable for general consumption.

-While ordinary viewers had recently been introduced to similar environments through films such as Ghost in the Shell, Lawnmower Man, Hackers, Virtuosity, Ghost in the Machine, Johnny Mnemonic, Dark City and, to a much lesser extent, The Net, The Matrix dragged you all the way down the rabbit hole.
+While ordinary viewers had recently been introduced to similar concepts through films such as Ghost in the Shell, Lawnmower Man, Hackers, Virtuosity, Ghost in the Machine, Johnny Mnemonic, Dark City and, to a much lesser extent, The Net, it was The Matrix which dragged you all the way down the rabbit hole.
+And it looked good.

 Bolstered by elaborate action sequences, gung-ho martial arts, over-the-top gunplay, ground-breaking effects and a killer soundtrack, the movie had enough individual elements to appeal to the larger masses — but it was the slick combination of film noir style sci-fi and cyberpunk philosophy that struck home with geeks and anarchists alike.

 Many of the film’s sequences were parodied and became meme-worthy — before memes were a thing and before YouTube and Facebook even existed to propagate them.
 Its dialogue remains immensely quotable.
 Indeed, each character was meticulously named for the role they perform in a theatrical play staged by machinery (though the Wachowski Brothers did miss an opportunity by not naming a character “Daemon” or “Veronica”).